Creative Ageing in Dementia Care

 Douglas manages our Carers groups and HenPower and Creative Age programmes, and oversees the development of Resident & Relative groups in care homes.

-As Individual Giving Fundraiser, Ben is responsible for developing and implementing an annual programme of engagement and fundraising activity.
+As Individual Giving Fundraiser, Ben is responsible for developing and implementing an annual programme of engagement and fundraising activities.

 As the Equal Arts HenPower Lead, Jos works closely with over 40 dementia care settings to implement and give support for our HenPower programme.